-5. The Applicant states, inter alia, that on 26 September 2018, she was notified of that her appointment would not be extended beyond its expiration date of 31 October 2018.
-The reasons given were that the project on which she was working would be "closed" on that date.

-6. The Applicant requested management evaluation of the decision not to renew her appointment.
-After receiving the response from the Management Evaluation Unit, the Applicant states that she now "understand that the abolition of her post was genuine".
-However, "in the context of the recent [Appeals Tribunal] jurisprudence" she states that she "decided to pursue her case before this Tribunal with respect to the implied decision not to make good faith effort to consider her for alternative positions".
+- 5. The Applicant states, inter alia, that on 26 September 2018, he was notified that his appointment would not be extended beyond its expiration date of 31 October 2018.
+The reasons given were that the project on which he was working would be "closed" on that date. - 6.
+The Applicant requested management evaluation of the decision not to renew his appointment.
+After he received the response from the Management Evaluation Unit, the Applicant states that he now "understand that the abolition of his post was genuine".
+However, he further submits that "in the context of the recent [Appeals Tribunal] jurisprudence", he "decided to pursue his case before this Tribunal with respect to the implied decision not to make good faith effort to consider him for alternative positions".

-7. The Applicant argues that even if her appointment was legally abolished, pursuant to staff rule 9.6(e) and (f), if the necessities of service require appointments of staff members be terminated as a result of the abolition of a post, staff members holding fixed-term appointments shall be retained in preference of staff members with lower level protection.

-8. The Applicant further claims that her long service with the Organization and excellent performance were not taken into account for the posts within the Secretariat to which she applied.
-It cannot therefore be said, she submits, that there were no suitable posts onto which she could have been placed pursuant to staff rule 9.6.

-9. The Respondent states that the Applicant's appointment expired rather than was terminated and, therefore, staff rules 9.6(e) and (f) do not apply.
+- 7. The Applicant argues that even if his appointment was legally abolished, pursuant to staff rule 9.6(e) and (f), if the necessities of service require appointments of staff members be terminated as a result of the abolition of a post, staff members holding fixed-term appointments shall be retained in preference of staff members with lower level protection. - 8.
+The Applicant submits that he applied to several vacancies within the Secretariat and that it cannot be said that there was no suitable alternative position onto which he could have been placed in application of staff rule 9.6.
+Moreover, he states that his skills and the length of his service with the Organization ought to have been taken into account. - 9.
+The Respondent states that the Applicant's appointment expired rather than was terminated and, therefore, staff rules 9.6(e) and (f) do not apply.
 Thus, there was no applicable decision to be made.
-Further, the Respondent states that in any event no administrative decision was made under article 2.1 of the Tribunal's statute.

-10. The Applicant responds that the Administration's failure to make a decision is also a reviewable administrative decision.
-She refers to previous jurisprudence of this Tribunal such as Evans Order No. 281 (NY/2017) stating:

-35. ...
-The Tribunal underlines that according to the mandatory provisions of staff regulation 9.3(a)(i) and staff rules 9.6(c)(i) and 9.6(e)(iii), regarding the right of a staff member, including the Applicant, with a fixed-term contract in case of abolition of his/her post to express his/her interest and to be retained in any available suitable post(s), without having to go through a competitive selection process.

-11. The Applicant further refers to Collins Order No. 280 (NY/2016) in which the then presiding Judge made the following comment:
+Further, the Respondent states that in any event no administrative decision was made under article 2.1 of the Tribunal's statute. - 10.
+The Applicant responds that the Administration's failure to make a decision is also a reviewable administrative decision.
+He refers to previous jurisprudence of this Tribunal such as Evans Order No. 281 (NY/2017) stating: - 35. ...
+The Tribunal underlines that according to the mandatory provisions of staff regulation 9.3(a)(i) and staff rules 9.6(c)(i) and 9.6(e)(iii), regarding the right of a staff member, including the Applicant, with a fixed-term contract in case of abolition of his/her post to express his/her interest and to be retained in any available suitable post(s), without having to go through a competitive selection process. - 11.
+The Applicant further refers to Collins Order No. 280 (NY/2016) in which the then presiding Judge made the following comment: - 33. ...

-33. ...
 While the Applicant in this case holds a fixed-term appointment, considering her long service with the Organization and the fact that she is only one year from retirement, it would appear only reasonable to expect that UNFPA would, at least, undertake some attempt to look for another position for the Applicant.